shirosaidev/saisoku/README.md

 ```

 # saisoku - Fast file transfer orchestration pipeline
-Saisoku is a Python (2.7, 3.6 tested) module that helps you build complex pipelines of batch file copying jobs.
-It supports threaded transfering of files locally, over any network mount or over HTTP.
+Saisoku is a Python (2.7, 3.6 tested) package that helps you build complex pipelines of batch file copying jobs.
+It supports threaded transfering of files locally, over network mounts or HTTP.

 Saisoku also includes a Transfer Server and Client which support copying over TCP sockets.